Down and Out in Sedona:

 At the Royal Inn, I met children and parents who were temporarily residing there.
 Last Christmas, Lynette stated that she was housing 50 people while outside the temperatures dropped to a minus-6 degrees one day.
 Where would they have found the necessary warmth to stay alive?

-Many of the families are people who came to Arizona with $5,000 to find a place to live and obtain employment, only to discover it wasn’t enough for the extremely high cost of living and low wage base.
+Many of the families are people who came to Arizona with $5,000 to find a place to live and obtain employment, only to discover it wasn’t enough for the extremely high cost of living and housing when facing such a low-wage base.

 We cannot ignore the fact that it is possible that a young mother or child might be the next to freeze-to-death statistic during a long, bitter cold night in Flagstaff while waiting for someone to give them shelter.
-All demographics show that homelessness is on the rise and not on the decline in Flagstaff and Phoenix.
+All demographics show that homelessness is on the rise versus decline in Flagstaff and Phoenix.

-If our city governments won’t or can’t come to the plate with solutions, private businesses (like the Bybee's) and private citizens must take on the challenge.
+If our city leaders and governments won’t or can’t come to the plate with solutions, private businesses (like the Bybee's) and private citizens must take on the challenge.